-Oregon has emerged as a leader and economic hub of renewable energy and clean technology innovation.
-The passing of the clean fuels standard and renewable portfolio standards have laid the groundwork for addressing the impacts of climate change but there is much more work that needs to be done.
+Oregon has been a leader and economic hub of renewable energy and clean technology innovation, but there is much more work that needs to be done to reassert that leadership.